Indiana’s Trusted Personal Injury Advocates Since 1963.

 • Lost income: If your accident leads to documented unpaid time off from work, or you miss out on benefits (including bonuses or scheduled raises).

-• Emotional distress: Documented diagnosis from a psychological professional of emotional trauma caused by your accident.
+• Emotional distress: A documented diagnosis from a psychological professional of emotional trauma caused by your accident can be expensive and life-changing.

 You can file a personal injury claim on your own.
 However, you may find your case easier to pursue with the assistance of a car accident lawyer

-Insurance companies can express reluctance in settling a claim filed by an uninsured driver.
-A seasoned, empathetic lawyer has dealt with these companies before, and may know how to cut through an insurer’s red tape.
+Insurance companies are always reluctant to settle a claim filed by an uninsured driver.
+A seasoned, empathetic lawyer has dealt with these companies before and will know how to cut through an insurer’s red tape.

 We also offer an initial free case evaluation where we can help you explore the merits of your case and guide you through the legal process.